Thomas D. Huycke

 What you should know about me:

 I began my career at D&M in 2004 through a cooperative education program.
-18 years later, I am proud to serve as a practice group manager for the firm.
+18 years later, I am proud to serve as a Principal of the firm.
 My team of mechanical and electro-mechanical enthusiasts maintain a comprehensive understanding of technological trends to help our clients maintain a strong market position.

 - Known as an easy-going problem solver with an eye for detail